 The graphic changes to show the drives instead of the controllers.

-Use the filter fields to view all the secure-enabled, unassigned drives in the shelf.
-From the Show drives that are… drop-down lists, select Secure-enabled and Unassigned.
+Optionally, you can use the filter fields to view all the unassigned drives in the shelf.
+From the Show drives that are… drop-down list, select Unassigned.

-The shelf view shows only the secure-enabled, unassigned drives; all others are grayed out.
+The shelf view shows only the unassigned drives; all others are grayed out.

-The drive is now available for use in another volume group or disk pool, or in another storage array.
+The Erase operation might take several minutes or several hours.
+You can view the status in.
+When the Erase operation completes, the drives are available for use in another volume group or disk pool, or in another storage array.